Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Endure**: Whenever you take damage, you gain a stack of _regeneration_.

 _Regeneration_: At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one.
+The maximum amount of regeneration stacks equal to four times your proficiency bonus.

 ---